nickfthedev/svelte-pb-starter-showcase/README.md

+# Props to Huntabyte - See below
+I transformed the package into todays current Pocketbase and Sveltekit and added a Theme switcher to the layout.
+Hope you enjoy it!

 # Showcase - SvelteKit & PocketBase Application

 This project is being built in a series on my [YouTube Channel](https://youtube.com/@huntabyte) focused on building a full stack application with SvelteKit, PocketBase, and DaisyUI.